RalucaTurcanu/Manual_testing_portofolio/README.md

 #### 1.1.5 Risks detected
 Project risks:
 - lack of experience of the QA team,
-- short deadline of Zephyr Squad trial,
+- short deadline of Zephyr Squad trial
 - unavailability of test environment
+- Unclear application specifications

 Product risks:
 - validation constraints on the fields might be too restrictive to the end-user
+- The risk that the application will not function as required
+- The risk that the application will not be functional
+- The risk of an undetected bug causing data loss

 #### 1.1.6 Evaluating entry criteria
 The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.